Do you have questions about hypnotherapy? Here are some answers to questions we are often asked.

 (3) Resistance

 You have already taken the first step by acknowledging and recognizing your need to heal.
-It is time to let go of any further resistance and know that there is a clear light in sight.
+It is time to let go of further resistance and know a clear light is in sight.

-No treatment or therapy can work for you unless you take responsibility and are a willing participant in your own wellness.
+No treatment or therapy can work for you unless you take responsibility and are willing to participate in your wellness.
 Just allow the process to work for you- and it will.

 Can hypnotherapy remove unwanted thoughts?